-Prerequisite: 17.031.
+Prerequisite: 17.031 (however, students without this prerequisite may seek the permission of the Director of First Year Biology to enrol).
 Excluded.
 17.021.

 The evolution, diversity and behaviour of living things and the ways in which they have adapted to varying environments.

 Emphasis on the structure and function of flowering plants and vertebrate animals, and their roles in Australian ecosystems.
 The theory covered in lectures and tutorials is illustrated by observation and experiment in laboratory classes.